 After you get the bird the first time, the level of care you offer will go a long way to show that you are a trustworthy and caring person.
 This means you should try and ensure you are the person taking care of it, especially until it gets used to you.

-Taking care of the bird means you provide the food and drinks it uses, clean the cage, and provides all the health and medical needs it requires.
+Taking care of the bird means you provide the food and drinks it uses, clean the cage, and provide all the health and medical needs it requires.
 This helps it rely on you for care, gradually building trust in you.

 2. Have Some Fun Time with your Bird